Little Moments Count

 To increase parent/caretaker public awareness of the importance of frequent and connected interaction with children, especially those between 0 and 3 years old.

-Little Moments Count is a statewide awareness-building campaign designed to encourage parents and caretakers of young children to practice frequent serve-and-return interaction to help a child’s brain optimally develop.
+Little Moments Count (LMC) is a statewide awareness building campaign to encourage parents and caretakers of young children to practice frequent serve and return interaction to help a child’s brain optimally develop.
 It educates and inspires action among parents, caregivers, and professionals who work directly with families.
-Optimal brain development helps build the parent/caretaker-child relationship and pave the way for academic success in reading and math, mental well-being, high school graduation and other markers of success.
-It also helps mitigate toxic stress for the child and is an important factor in reducing future chronic disease and mental/substance health risks.
+Optimal brain development helps build the parent/caretaker-child relationship and pave the way for future reading and math academic success, mental well-being, high school graduation and other markers of success.
+It also helps mitigate toxic stress for the child and is an important upstream factor that helps reduce future chronic disease and mental and substance health risks.
 These target audiences learn how their interactions with babies and children can stimulate early brain development and enhance positive health and education outcomes throughout their children’s lives.
 LMC engages families of all cultural backgrounds and income levels with special care to reach the most vulnerable families in their own communities and in ways that are familiar or practical for them.

 How Health Plans Support the Project

 HealthPartners has held annual early brain development educational convenings for the past four years.
 Each year, approximately 500 individuals representing over 200 organizations from many sectors are represented.
-We’ve seen significant Little Moments Count website traffic for parents and professionals: www.littlemomentscount.com.
+They’ve seen significant increases in the Little Moments Count website for parents and professionals: www.littlemomentscount.com.
 Statewide measures include parental awareness and behavioral change over time.
 A statewide evaluation plan was created and launched in 2019.
 This plan is designed and led by the HealthPartners Research Institute.